Spatial interference between pairs of disjoint optical paths with a single chaotic source: Simulation of quantum logic gates

 and

 the controlled-$U_{\phi}$ gate operates on the input states, by giving the following output entangled state \cite{nielsen}

 where

-The polarization-dependent joint detection probability associated with the state $\ket{\psi}_{}$ is
+The polarization-dependent joint detection probability associated with the state $\ket{\psi}_{}$ is \cite{nielsen}

-In particular, for $\phi =0$ the controlled-$U_{\phi}$ gate reduces to a CNOT gate \cite{nielsen} and the polarization-dependent joint detection probability in Eq. (\ref{PCU}) becomes
+In particular, for $\phi =0$, the controlled-$U_{\phi}$ gate reduces to a CNOT gate \cite{nielsen} and the polarization-dependent joint detection probability in Eq. (\ref{PCU}) becomes

-In order to simulate a controlled-$U_{\phi}$ gate we propose the interferometer in Fig. \ref{C-NotPoP1b} which is identical to the one in Fig. \ref{C-NotPoP1a}, with the only addition of polarization optics.
+In order to simulate a controlled-$U_{\phi}$ gate we propose in Fig. \ref{C-NotPoP1b} a modification of the interferometer in Fig. \ref{C-NotPoP1a}.
 The interferometer consists of three parts: the first one prepares the initial polarization state in the ``control'' input port $\Ccurly$ and in the ``target'' input port $\Tcurly$; the second one implements polarization transformations along the control and target output channels; the final part consists of the measurement process.

-In the first part of the setup the H-polarized chaotic light impinges on a balanced non-polarizing beam splitter and then propagates through two half-wave plates $R_{\boldsymbol\phi_{\Ccurly}}$ and $R_{\boldsymbol\phi_{\Tcurly}}$.
+In the first part of the setup, the H-polarized chaotic light impinges on a balanced non-polarizing beam splitter and then propagates through two half-wave plates $R_{\boldsymbol\phi_{\Ccurly}}$ and $R_{\boldsymbol\phi_{\Tcurly}}$.

 The second part of the setup consists of a ``control'' path, connecting the ports $\Ccurly$ and $C$, and a ``target'' path, connecting the ports $\Tcurly$ and $T$.
 Similar to the setup in Fig. \ref{C-NotPoP1a}, both in the control and in the target paths light goes through identical two-pinhole masks.
-However, in the control path, two polarizers oriented along the $H$ and $V$ directions are placed just before pinholes $1$ and $2$, respectively, while in the target path a half-wave plate oriented at $\pi/4$ is placed just before the pinhole $2'$.
+However, in the control path, two polarizers oriented along the $H$ and $V$ directions are placed just before pinholes $1_C$ and $2_C$, respectively, while in the target path a half-wave plate oriented at $\pi/4$ is placed just before the pinhole $2_T$.

 Let us now describe the detection process.
 A polarizer, oriented along the direction $\boldsymbol{\theta}_{d}\defeq\left( \cos\theta_{d}\quad\sin\theta_{d}\right)^T$, with $d=C,T$, is placed in front of each detector.
 A polarization-dependent correlation measurement between the fluctuations of the number of photons $\Delta n(x_C, \theta_{C})$ and $\Delta n(x_T, \theta_{T})$, detected, respectively, by $D_C$ and $D_T$, is then performed.